 The Problem of Recreational Drug Use and Addiction in America

-The course has been designed to help arm those who are working to stop the legalization of marijuana with the understanding and knowledge they need concerning the research findings regarding the harmfulness of marijuana and the impacts on marijuana use on society.
+The course has been designed to help arm those who are concerned about the harmful effects of marijuana and about the negative individual and societal impacts of the legalization of marijuana with the understanding and knowledge they need concerning the research findings about the harmfulness of marijuana and the impacts on marijuana use on society.

 Here are some additional particulars about the course:

-Participants in the course will study material drawn from a wide range of freely accessible resources including among others, the instructor’s website, http://GordonDrugAbusePrevention.com , the PopPot.org website, the Smart Approaches to Marijuana (SAM) website, and the website of the National Families for Action and their weekly mailer, The Marijuana Report.
+Participants in the course will study material drawn from a wide range of freely accessible resources including among others, the instructor’s website, http://GordonDrugAbusePrevention.com , and the websites of PopPot.org, StopPot.org, Smart Approaches to Marijuana (SAM), Drug Free America Foundation, Save Our Society From Drugs, Partnership for Drug Free Kids, Community Anti-Drug Coalitions of America, American Council on Addiction and Alcohol Problems (ACAAP), Moms Strong.org, the International Faith Based Coalition, Citizens Against Legalizing Marijuana, Parents Affected by Addiction, Alabama Citizens Action Program, and National Families for Action, and their weekly mailer, The Marijuana Report.

 Topics to be addressed include the following:

 • The need to defend the brain while nurturing mental and physical well-being: The need to foster a mental and public health approach to addressing the challenges of drug use and addiction;

 • An extraordinary look at the addiction cycle, including the video “Ultra Potent Pot: Growing Risks and Impacts” at https://www.youtube.com/watch?v=W34pKwIcz80&feature=youtu.be; and